 In the last five years the new DTT channels gained 16 points market share.
-Our main competitor TF1 has lost eight points, access prime time is doing very well, but we put in a huge amount of effort.
+Our main competitor TF1 has lost eight points, while M6 remained stable and became the third national channel in the process.
+I believe M6 successfully countered fragmentation because we constantly reinvent ourselves and stand out from the competition.
+For instance, we launched very successful programmes, such as Scènes de Ménages and Le 19h45 - our evening news show nobody believed in at first.
+Today M6 symbolises 'Feel Good TV', which is a type of TV that conveys positive values viewers feel comfortable with.
+In this day and age that's what they are looking for access prime time is doing very well, but we put in a huge amount of effort.
 Next, we'd like to improve our lunchtime and prime time ratings.